 - Japanese curry roux: an easy way to make a cosy Japanese curry at home.

 These tools are not essential, but they can make everyday Japanese cooking feel smoother.
-I would add them slowly as you notice which recipes you cook most often.
+You can add them slowly as you notice what you cook most often.

 - Standing rice paddle: useful for serving rice without needing a spoon rest or small plate.

-- Japanese rice storage container: useful for keeping rice tidy, as fresh as possible, and protected from pantry pests, especially if you buy rice in larger bags.
+- Japanese rice storage container: helpful for keeping rice tidy, fresh and protected from pantry pests.

 - Miso strainer: useful for dissolving miso smoothly into soup.

-- Japanese frying tray: useful for resting fried foods like karaage, tempura or katsu so they stay crisp after frying.
+- Japanese frying tray: useful for resting fried foods like karaage, tempura or katsu so they stay crisp.

 - Donabe: lovely for cooking Japanese rice when you want something cosy and a little special.

-- Tamagoyaki pan: helpful if you make tamagoyaki often, although a small round frying pan also works.
+- Tamagoyaki pan: helpful if you make tamagoyaki often and want a neater shape.

 - Suribachi or small mortar: useful for grinding sesame seeds or making small seasonings like matcha salt.